ChengJin-git/ChengJin-git/README.md

 🌱 &nbsp; I'm on track for learning more about Artificial Intelligence and Computer Vision.\
 ✍️ &nbsp; In my free time, I read novels, watch movies (animation/sci-fi/documentary/drama), write my diary and pursue drawing as my hobbies.\
 💬 &nbsp; Feel free to reach out to me for discuss about the aforementioned topics!\
-📄 &nbsp; Currently I am working on medical image segmentation.
+📄 &nbsp; Currently I am working on medical image analysis.
 You can check my [Résumé](https://chengjin-git.github.io/files/resume/resume-en.pdf) for more details about work experience.

 ### 🛠 &nbsp;Tech Stack